-Adding a profile to an existing Active Directory account
+Adding a Profile to an Existing Active Directory Account

 If Access Manager did not find a potential match in Active Directory but an appropriate Active Directory account exists, you must map the pending import group or user to the appropriate Active Directory group or user.
-If the pending import profile should be added to an existing Active Directory group or user, right-click the pending group or user, then select the Extend existing option to open the wizard for adding a UNIX profile to an existing Active Directory group or existing Active Directory user.
+If the pending import profile should be added to an existing Active Directory group or user, right-click the pending group or user, then select the Extend existing option to open the wizard for adding a UNIX profile to an existing Active Directory group or existing Active Directory group or existing Active Directory user.